PrefectHQ/prefect/docs/guides/settings.md

 ## Conflicts with environment variables

-If setting the profile from the CLI with `--profile`, environment variables that conflict with settings in the profile will be ignored.
+If setting the profile from the CLI with `--profile`, environment variables that conflict with settings in the profile are ignored.

-In all other cases, environment variables will take precedence over the value in the profile.
+In all other cases, environment variables take precedence over the value in the profile.

-For example, a value set in a profile will be used by default:
+For example, a value set in a profile is used by default:

 <div class="terminal">
 ```bash